ZahidUllah33400/ZahidUllah33400/README.md

-Hi, I am Zahid, a Civil Engineer by profession and interested in interdiscplinary research.
-I am currently learning Openfast with the intention of contributing to its development in Future.
+STructural Engineer by profession
+Interested in interdiscplinary research
+Learning Openfast